By Marcin Wojtyczka

 - The boat needs to be struck by a breaking wave: unless the wave is breaking, the boat should ride up and over the wave regardless of the wave height in comparison to the boat length and the boat’s orientation to the wave

-When the wave height reach 50% of the boat length, there is a high probability of capsize, with more than 60% the boat is going to be capsized every time! (of course only if broadsided and with breaking waves).
+When the wave height reaches 50% of the boat length, there is a high probability of capsizing, with more than 60% the boat is going to be capsized every time! (of course only if broadsided and with breaking waves).

 Weather forecast parameters to pay attention to